-Step 1: If you haven’t already done so, be sure to book a one-on-one confidential appointment with our Campus Executive Chef, Colin Johnson, and our Campus Registered Dietitian and Wellness Manager, Jessica Bertrand.
-They will provide you with information and assistance to ensure you have safe, delicious and nutritious choices across campus.
+If you haven’t already done so, be sure to book a one-on-one confidential appointment with our Hospitality Services’ Registered Dietitian.
+You will be provided with information and assistance to ensure you have safe, delicious, and nutritious choices across campus.

 Location: Victoria Hall, Room E022

 Step 3: Review Allergen Labels

 Review allergen labels displayed at each station in the dining hall before choosing your meal each day.
 The following allergens are labelled: peanuts, tree nuts, mustard, milk, eggs, soy, sesame, wheat (gluten), fish, shellfish, sulphites.
 Never consume foods that do not have allergen information displayed and be aware of the risk of cross-contamination, especially for areas of self serve.
 While we make every effort to reduce cross-contamination of food allergens, we rely on manufacturer ingredient details, and there is always the potential for cross-contamination with other allergen-containing food items.
 Students with anaphylactic allergies are encouraged to ask for the chef who can gather ingredients from back up ingredients and take additional precautions to reduce the risk of cross-contamination.